Penetrating Keratoplasty

 Dr. Manusis conducts an in-depth consultation to determine the most suitable type of transplant (total or partial thickness) based on the patient’s unique condition.
 The surgery itself is usually done under local anesthesia.
 The donor cornea is held in place using sutures (typically 16-24).
 These sutures are sequentially removed in the office throughout the healing process.
 Recovery includes frequent follow-up visits, and visual rehabilitation can take up to one year, often requiring glasses for best results.
 Dr. Manusis guides post-surgical care to ensure the best results.

-Sings of corneal transplant rejection include redness, light sensitivity, pain, and blurry vision.
+Sings of rejection include redness, light sensitivity, pain, and blurry vision.
 This is considered an emergency and should be rapidly treated.

 Catalys Precision Laser System